A range of highly experienced professionals from practice and research

 Ann Marie is a registered children & families’ social worker practicing over two decades with twelve years of social work management.
 She worked in a pilot project as a school based social worker in the late nineties for four years and experienced safeguarding of children pre:threshold intervention.
 Ann Marie evolved and managed cluster social workers in schools and provided safeguarding advice as a safeguarding advisor to schools and Headteachers.

-Steve Myers is Director of Social Sciences at the University of Salford and a registered Social Worker with a background in child protection and youth justice.
-He has worked in both statutory and voluntary organisations and been involved with the training of social workers in Higher Education for the past 25 years.
-Steve has researched and written about strengths-based and solution focused practice, and has a interest in working with violent behaviour including sexual violence.
+Steve Myers is a registered Social Worker with a background in child protection and youth justice.
+He has worked as a Social Worker in both statutory and voluntary organisations and been involved with the education of social workers in Higher Education for the past 25 years, including leadership roles.
+Steve has researched and written about strengths-based and solution focused practice, working with violent behaviour including sexual violence and assessment in social work practice.

 Dr Ciaran Murphy

-Dr Ciaran Murphy is currently employed as a Senior Lecturer in Social Work at Edge Hill University's Social Work Department, where he leads on specialist children and families; research; and safeguarding modules.
-Ciaran remains a qualified and registered social worker specialising in child protection.
+Dr Ciaran Murphy is currently employed as Senior Lecturer in Social Work in Edge Hill University's Faculty of Health, Social Care and Medicine.
+Ciaran continues to lead on specialist children and families; research; and safeguarding modules.
 Before working in academia, Ciaran practised for 10 years in the areas of child protection, substance misuse and education welfare.
+Ciaran remains a qualified and registered social worker, specialising in child protection and risk assessment.
+Moreover, he is an active researcher with a particular interest in elucidating the lived experiences of practicing child protection social workers and how we can better promote child-centred child protection and social work practice.

 Julie Baker